 Secondly, the Bible presents the Law of Moses as recorded in the first five books of the Old Testament—Genesis, Exodus, Numbers, Leviticus, and Deuteronomy.
 Attributed to the prophet Moses who lived between 1400 and 1200 BC, the Mosaic Law reveals the existence of one God and lays out specific laws for the Hebrews, the ancient nation of Israel.
 It includes the Ten Commandments and other moral, civil, criminal, and religious/ceremonial laws.
 Believed to be divinely inspired or given by God, it is one of the oldest surviving written law codes in history.
 The Mosaic Law informs and affirms Rule of Law by demonstrating the law’s supreme authority over and equal application to all the people of Israel—including both rulers and common people.
 Moses tells the people in Deuteronomy 17:11 to judge by the authority of “the sentence of the law.”
 Applying the law equally to all, he says in Leviticus 19:15, “Do not pervert justice; do not show partiality to the poor or favoritism to the great, but judge your neighbor fairly,” and in Deuteronomy 1:17, “You shall not show partiality in judgment; you shall hear the small as well as the great.”
 The Mosaic Law further supports Rule of Law with early elements of due process of law—in which no one can be denied one’s rights without proper legal procedure and just judgment according to the law.
 Due process, says Tyler, includes prior notice of law, fair trial, and impartial judges.
 On prior notice, Moses tells the people to publicly read, write, and display the law on stones.
 On fair trial, he says that a conviction for an offense or crime requires “a thorough investigation” and the accused to “stand trial before the assembly.”
 The equal application of the law provides for impartial judges.

 Thirdly, the Bible upholds the Judeo-Christian Golden Rule derived from the two Great Commandments in the Old and New Testaments.
-Written in the first century A. D. by witnesses and early church leaders, the New Testament reveals that Jesus Christ fulfilled all the requirements of the Mosaic Law and, in Matthew 22:34-30, reduced it for His followers, both Jew and Gentile, to the two Great Commandments that embody the spirit and morality of the natural and Mosaic laws—to love God and to love man or “your neighbor as yourself.”
+Written in the first century A. D. by witnesses and early church leaders, the New Testament reveals that Jesus Christ fulfilled all the requirements of the Mosaic Law and, in Matthew 22:37-39, reduced it for His followers, both Jew and Gentile, to the two Great Commandments that embody the spirit, morality, and content of the natural and Mosaic laws—to love God and to love man or “your neighbor as yourself.”
 As American Founder Benjamin Rush explains in his Road to Fulfillment, these two commandments “form a complete summary of the spiritual law of the relations between God and man.”
 Founder Rev. John Witherspoon likewise observes in his sermon, Yoke of Christ, “The sum of the Moral Law is, ‘Thou shalt love.’”
 Christ reiterated the second commandment in Matthew 7:12 and Luke 6:31 in what is commonly known as the “Golden Rule” to “do to others what you would have them do to you.”
 Echoing the Roman precept to “hurt no one,” the Apostle Paul expresses the Golden Rule in Romans 13:10 as, “Love does no harm to a neighbor.”
 This rule agrees with man’s natural moral sense and applies to all who seek to please God—who all have a need and moral responsibility before God.
-It informs Rule of Law by its implication to treat others respectfully, equally, fairly, and with love, as we ourselves desire to be treated, and by its application to all of God’s people.
+It informs Rule of Law by its content and implication to treat others respectfully, equally, fairly, and with love, as we ourselves desire to be treated, and by its application to all of God’s people.

-In demonstrating God’s Moral Law in these three contexts, the Biblical Law tradition is an important influence on the moral development of Rule of Law in America.
+In demonstrating aspects of God’s Moral Law in these three contexts, the Biblical Law tradition is an important influence on the moral development of Rule of Law in America.
 The Bible demonstrates the content of the Moral Law to “love your neighbor as yourself, to “do to others what you would have them do to you,” and to “do no harm to a neighbor,” as well as the authoritative and equal application of this law to all God’s people.
 The Biblical Law tradition is consistent with the Natural Law tradition because it upholds the same Moral Law.
 Indeed, many modern Western thinkers saw the Law of Nature and God’s written Moral Law in the Bible as one Moral Law.
 These Moral Law traditions provide a consistent point of reference for just civil law and government that supports Rule of Law and informs the expression of this governing principle in America.

 The Rule of Law in Roman Law